• Skip to main content

 WHILE AT THE SALON

-• Look around to see if the salon is clean, free of trash, and set up with clean, sanitized tools.
+• Look around to see if the lash or beauty salon is free of hazards, clean, hygienic, and set up with sanitized tools.

 • Make sure your cosmetologist or esthetician has their license displayed at their workstation.